6 military developments from World War I that made warfare more deadly

 6. Howitzers

-The howitzer came about because the artillery of previous eras, mostly focused on providing direct fire, proved inadequate against troops dug into the trenches.
-The howitzer came into its own in World War I and was able to provide the long range of cannons with a trajectory able to drop the shell in on enemy troops like a mortar.
+The howitzer emerged because the artillery of previous eras, which was mostly focused on providing direct fire, proved inadequate against troops dug into trenches.
+The howitzer came into its own in World War I and was able to provide the long range of cannons with a trajectory able to drop the shell on enemy troops like a mortar.
 Today, most artillery pieces used by military forces are howitzers.